golang/tools/internal/mcp/design/design.md

 server.AddMiddleware(withLogging)
 ```

-We will provide the same functionality on the client side as well.

 **Differences from mcp-go**: Version 0.26.0 of mcp-go defines 24 server hooks.
 Each hook consists of a field in the `Hooks` struct, a `Hooks.Add` method, and a type for the hook function.
 These are rarely used.
 The most common is `OnError`, which occurs fewer than ten times in open-source code.